tylerharter/cs301-projects/spring19/p6/README.md

 ## Q5 (8 points):

-Search the dataset to identify and output the country that makes the costliest wine.
+Search the dataset to identify and return the country that makes the costliest wine.

 ## Q6 (5 points):
-Print wineries which make wines which have `blackberry aroma`.
-This time, however, print the names after removing all spaces from the names.
+Return wineries which make wines which have `blackberry aroma`.
+This time, however, return the names after removing all spaces from the names.
 For example, if `Patricia Green Cellars` is one of the entries in your list, it should be converted to `PatriciaGreenCellars`.
 We recommend you write a dedicated function to do this as it will help you to answer the next question

 ## Q7 (7 points):
-If you liked Professor Langdon's adventures in Da Vinci code you'll like this one:) Search the dataset and print Which wine varieties are anagrams of the phrase `antibus governance`?
+If you liked Professor Langdon's adventures in Da Vinci code you'll like this one:) Search the dataset and return Which wine varieties are anagrams of the phrase `antibus governance`?
 An anagram is a word or phrase formed by rearranging the letters of a different word or phrase, typically using all the original letters exactly once.
 (Read more here : https://en.wikipedia.org/wiki/Anagram).
 For this question, you need to convert both the strings you are comparing to lowercase, strip spaces from them and then check for them being anagrams.
-NOTE: RETAIN spaces when you print your final output!
+NOTE: RETAIN spaces when you return your final output!

 ## Q8 (3 points):
-Following the same rules as above output wine varieties that are anagrams of the phrase `Banned Petrol Mill`.
+Following the same rules as above return wine varieties that are anagrams of the phrase `Banned Petrol Mill`.

 ## Q9 (5 points):
 Which variety is the best rated wine made by `USA`?